nixiesearch/nixiesearch/docs/docs/features/indexing/overview.md

 ## Index mapping

-To define an index mapping, you need to add an index-specific block to the `schema` section of the [configuration file](../../reference/config.md):
+To define an index mapping, you need to add an index-specific block to the `schema` section of the [configuration file](../../reference/config.md).
+You can also configure indexing performance settings like [merge policies](../../reference/config.md#merge-policies) in the configuration:

 ```yaml
 schema: